-This year bonfire night celebrations take place in Lewes town on 4th November as the 5th falls on a Sunday.
-Bonfire is organised by the town's seven Bonfire Societies, and is not organised or run by Lewes District Council.
+Bonfire night celebrations will take place in Lewes town on Monday 5th November.
+Lewes Bonfire is organised by the town's seven Bonfire Societies, and is not organised or run by Lewes District Council.
 Lewes Bonfire Council acts as a forum for the Bonfire Societies.

 Lewes District Council's involvement in bonfire night

-We work with partners including Sussex Police, East Sussex Fire and Rescue, East Sussex County Council and British Transport Police to ensure the safety of those attending the event.
+Our involvement in bonfire night is limited to helping make sure people attending the event are kept safe.
+To this end we work with partners including Sussex Police, East Sussex Fire and Rescue, East Sussex County Council and British Transport Police.
 Our waste and recycling team work through the night to ensure the town is clean and tidy for the following day.

 The event is not suitable for children